 Forex holds more liquidity than stock trading

 As mentioned, the forex market holds more liquidity than stock trading, exceeding global equities 25 times over.
-Liquidity is important because it generally equates to tighter spreads, lower transactions costs and overall easier trading.
-Typically, stock trading is suited to long-term investors looking to hold a stock and earn dividends, while short-term investors including day-traders and scalpers are more suited to the Forex market.
+Liquidity is important because it generally equates to tighter spreads, lower transaction costs and overall easier trading.
+Typically, stock trading is suited to long-term investors looking to hold a stock and earn dividends, while short-term investors including day traders and scalpers are more suited to the Forex market.

 History of Forex

 The Forex market was created after World War II in a bid to stabilise global economies by pegging the value of currencies to the price of gold.
 By 1971, forex had evolved into a free-floating market where exchange rates were determined by supply and demand.
 At the time, the forex market was mostly traded by banks and hedge funds.
 As technology advanced, forex trading moved online, becoming easily accessible to brokers and retail traders via the internet.

 Longer trading hours

 One benefit of trading forex is longer trading hours compared to individual stock exchanges.
 The Forex market is open 24 hours a day, 5 days a week, moving through four main inter-bank sessions; Sydney, Tokyo, London and New York.
 The London session is the largest inter-bank session.
 Longer trading hours make forex more accessible and attractive to traders across different time zones.

 Use of margin and leverage

 Another benefit of trading forex is the use of margin and leverage; a concept that allows investors to trade on small deposits with exposure to larger amounts of money.
 For example, a trader might only have $1,000 in their trading account but could have access to buy/sell up to $30,000 on a 30:1 leverage.